 Create a RADIUS Pass-Through rule on ExtremeCloud IQ Controller.
-This rule designates that traffic connecting to the Guest network will send and receive all RADIUS requests from the externally defined RADIUS server, not from the ExtremeCloud IQ Controller that processes the request.
+This rule designates that traffic connecting to the Guest network will send and receive all

+RADIUS requests from the externally defined Access Control Engine server, not from the ExtremeCloud IQ Controller that processes the request.
 This includes filter-ids that are received as attributes.
-The ExtremeControl RADIUS server provides RADIUS authentication and authorization and policies that are defined in ExtremeCloud IQ Site Engine.
+The ExtremeControl Access Control Engine provides RADIUS authentication and authorization and policies that are defined in ExtremeCloud IQ Site Engine.